-The first stage is warning: in which the body shows changes and responses that are characterized by the initial degree of exposure to stressors, and as a result of these changes, the body's resistance decreases.
+The first stage is the warning stage, during which the body shows changes and responses characteristic of the initial degree of exposure to stressors, and, as a result, its resistance decreases.

-The second stage is resistance: in which the individual tries to resist the source of the threat with all the psychological and physical energy he possesses so that the body returns to a state of balance.
+The second stage is resistance, in which the individual tries to resist the source of the threat with all the psychological and physical energy he possesses so that the body returns to a state of balance.

-The third stage is called stress: in which the individual's energy is drained and he becomes vulnerable to disease.
-This theory explains that cognitive assessment depends on the nature of the individual, while the perception of the threat is not only to perceive the source of stress but also the relationship between stressors (Alwan & Fayyad, 2023).
+The third stage is called stress, in which the individual's energy is drained, and he becomes vulnerable to disease.
+This theory explains that cognitive assessment depends on the nature of the individual.
+At the same time, the perception of threat involves not only the source of stress but also the relationship between stressors (Alwan & Fayyad, 2023).